nathann07/Image/readme.md

 ### SquareDecorator

-This decorator class should superimpose a configurable square on top of an existing image.
+This decorator class superimposes a configurable square on top of an existing image.

 ### CircleDecorator